shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `myTexture1` and `myTexture2` use the same register index `t0`, but they don't conflict because `myTexture2` uses a slot from a different space.
 - `myTexture3` is bound to multiple slots from `t0` to `t9` in `space2`.

-TODO: Need to use the same example from D3D11 for offset and size information and demonstrate the difference between D3D11 and D3D12.

 ### OpenGL